abbasjoyia99/Africa/README.md

-# Africa application is developed for learning by using SWiftUI
+# Africa application is developed for learning by using SwiftUI

 # Topic Coverd